 Types of Failed Requests

-Understanding the reasons behind a failed request will allow you to develop strategies to deal with each case.
-Essentially, we can talk of requests that timed out (there's no response from the server) and requests that returned an error.
+Understanding the reasons behind a failed request will allow you to develop mitigation strategies for each case.
+Generally, there are two categories of failed requests:

 The different errors in client-server communications are in the 4xx and 5xx code ranges.
 They include: